MathFrenchToast/essentials_cmd/kubectl_essentials.md

 export NS=mynamespace
 for DEP in $(k -n $NS get deployment -o json | jq -r .items[].metadata.name); do k -n $NS scale deployment $DEP --replicas=0; done
 ```

+# manually run a job from a cronjob

+Your deployment is a cronjob but you want to launch it now (for testing maybe) ?
+`kubectl create job --from=cronjob/$CRONJOBNAME $ANAMEGIVENBYYOUFORTHISEXEC`